Sails Cannot Read Property 'attributes' of Undefined

 Consider this code cake:

-// Just a data fetching function const fetchURL = "https://jsonplaceholder.typicode.com/todos/" ; const getItems = ( ) => fetch (fetchURL) . then ( res => res. json ( ) ) ; function App ( ) { const [items, setItems] = useState ( ) ; useEffect ( ( ) => { getItems ( ) . and then ( data => setItems (data) ) ; } , [ ] ) ; return ( <div > {items. map ( item => ( <div key = {particular.id} > {particular.title} </div > ) ) } </div > ) ; }
+// Just a data fetching function const fetchURL = "https://jsonplaceholder.typicode.com/todos/" ; const getItems = ( ) => fetch (fetchURL) . then ( res => res. json ( ) ) ; function App ( ) { const [items, setItems] = useState ( ) ; useEffect ( ( ) => { getItems ( ) . and then ( data => setItems (data) ) ; } , [ ] ) ; return ( <div > {items. map ( item => ( <div key = {particular.id} > {particular.title} </div > ) ) } </div > ) ; } We have a component that manage a state of items, it also accept an effect which within information technology we run an asynchronous functioning - getItems, which will return usa the data we need from the server, and so we call setItems with the received information every bit items.
+This component also renders the items - information technology iterate over it with .map and returning a react chemical element for each item.

 But we wont run into anything on the screen, well except the error: